znatty22/d3b-ingest-packages/README.md

 # Create the virtual env
 $ virtualenv venv

-# After we create, we must activate the virtual env
+# After you create, you must activate the virtual env
 # so Python knows to use the packages in our virtual env called "venv"
 $ source venv/bin/activate
 ```

-Now you should have a folder called `venv` which is where we will install
+Now you should have a folder called `venv` which is where you will install
 our Python packages.
 So last, install the dependencies for this project by
 running the following: